ShaulKabla/ShaulKabla/README.md

 Proven ability to work independently and as part of a team.\
 Seeking an entry-level position in a security operations center to launch my career.

+I'm a big fan of the TryHackMe platform.
+Find me on there as [WarCrew](https://tryhackme.com/p/WarCrew).